ericlau1987/udacity/Data-Engineering/02_aws_datawarehouse/project/README.md

 * Install Extension `Dev Containers` [extension id is `ms-vscode-remote.remote-containers`]

 * Open `Dev Containers` and then open folder `data-engineering`.
 Be aware the default folder would be `/root/`.
 Please remove it and then you will see `data-engineering` and click it.
+Make sure you do it before the following steps.

 ## 🎈 Usage <a name="usage"></a>